lightninglabs/taproot-assets/rfq/README.md

 as the decimal display value and price oracles) works, can be found in this separate document](../docs/rfq-and-decimal-display.md).

+The implementation of the [RFQ fixed point arithmetic can be found in the `rfqmath` package](../rfqmath).

 The actual [wire messages are located in the `rfqmsg`](../rfqmsg) package.

 The [gRPC definitions of the RFQ methods can be found in the `taprpc/rfqrpc`